Johnbastian/Ixhibition/README.md

 ##Saving and Loading Options
 ###Saving
 It is possible to save a preset and load it later.
 To do so, the `saveOption(keyname, callback)` function is used.
 The function requires 2 parameters: a preset *keyname* as a string, and a *callback* function which accepts a single parameter and must return an object.

-The object provided (from the parameter) is a data object containing the following value:
+<br />The object provided (from the parameter) is a data object containing the following attributes:
 ```javascript
 data = {
     "displayDuration" : display_duration,   //Provides display_duration value